kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 Other:

-### Potassium, Serum

-Common Name: Serum Potassium
-Long Name: Potassium Serum
-Test Type: K
-Panels: Basic metabolic profile, comprehensive metabolic profile, general health panel, renal function panel
-Equivalent Tests: Plasma potassium, whole blood potassium, electrolytes Not Equivalent Tests: Body fluids other than blood are commonly tested ie. Urine.
-KOH - fungal screen.
-Potassium salts of meds.
-Indications: Electrolyte balance, cardiac toxicity.
-Certain drugs can affect potassium homeostasis and potassium is monitored to assess the efficacy and safety of several drug therapies.
-Description: One of the few tests reported in SI units - mmol/L (also called mEq/dL.
-For K, mmol/L and mEq/dL have the same reference range.).
-Excreted by kidney at variable rates depending on hydration status, blood pressure and many other factors.
+### (PG) Pregnancy Determination Test Types

+1. PG\_B\_QL (Pregnancy Determination, Serum Beta Human Choriogonadotropin, qualitative)

+    ***NEEDS TO BE UPDATED***

+2. PG\_B\_QL\_U (Pregnancy Determination, Urine Beta Human Choriogonadotropin, qualitative)

+    ***NEEDS TO BE UPDATED***

+3. PG\_B\_QN (Pregnancy Determination, Beta Human Choriogonadotropin quantitative)

+    ***NEEDS TO BE UPDATED***

+4. PG\_B\_QN\_U (Pregnancy Determination, Urine Beta Human Choriogonadotropin quantitative)

+    ***NEEDS TO BE UPDATED***

+5. PG\_QL (Pregnancy Determination - Beta Human Choriogonadotropin qualitative)

+    ***NEEDS TO BE UPDATED***

+6. PG\_QL\_U (Pregnancy Determination, Urine Beta Human Choriogonadotropin qualitative)

+    ***NEEDS TO BE UPDATED***

+7. PG\_QN (Pregnancy Determination,  Beta Human Choriogonadotropin quantitative)

+    ***NEEDS TO BE UPDATED***

+8. PG\_QN\_U (Pregnancy Determination, Urine Beta Human Choriogonadotropin quantitative)

+    ***NEEDS TO BE UPDATED***

+### (PSA) Prostate specific antigen Test Types

+1. PSA (Prostate specific antigen, total)

+    Common Name: PSA, Total (screening or diagnostic) Long Name: Prostate Specific Antigen, Total PSA Test Type: PSA
+    Panels: N/A
+    Equivalent Tests: N/A
+    Not Equivalent Tests: PAP (Prostatic Acid Phosphatase), Not equivalent to PSA from nonblood specimens.
+Free and protein bound forms are considered distinct tests not to be included with total.
+    Indications:
+    Description: Prostate-specific antigen (PSA) is a normal protein produced by the prostate gland and value does not necessarily indicate cancer.
+The PSA test measures the total level of PSA in the blood.
+PSA in other forms such as Free, "nicked"or pro-PSA are normally included in total PSA.
+PSA is a member of the kallikrein-related serine protease super family.
-Related Tests:
+    Related Tests: Free PSA ratio
-Approximate Reference Range (Each site will have slight variations): ~ 3.5-5.0 mmol/L
+    Approximate Reference Range (Each site will have slight variations): 0 - 4.0 ng/mL is usual normal range.
-Comments: Low extracellular values and high intracellular values can be a source of specimen processing error that elevate K ie. order of blood collection tubes, capillary collection, leaving tourniquet or clenching fist too long, delay in separating from cells, hemolysis.
-Lipemia can cause faslely low values.
-Errors are common and test will often be repeated making it difficult to select among multiple test results..
+    Comments: The U.S. Food and Drug Administration (FDA) has approved the use of the PSA test to help detect prostate cancer in men age 50 and older (40 if family history).
+The FDA has also approved the PSA test to monitor patients with a history of prostate cancer to see if the cancer has recurred.
+Most men with an elevated PSA test result turn out not to have cancer;
+    only 25 to 35 percent of men who have a biopsy due to an elevated PSA level actually have prostate cancer.
+The test may indicate when biopsy is indicated.
-Test Method Variance:
+    Test Method Variance: Different manufacturers have different molecular specificity.
-Other: Studies show fist pumping can increase a patient’s potassium as much as 20%, in addition to ionized calcium.
+    Comparing values over time need to consider different reagent systems if lab changes are made.
+Results between manufacturer/instrumentation may not be linear.
+    Other:

-### PSA, Free (Prostate specific antigen free in blood/serum/plasma)
+2. PSA\_FREE(Prostate specific antigen free in blood/serum/plasma)

     Common Name: Free PSA
     Long Name: Prostate Specific Antigen Free
     Test Type: PSA\_FREE
     Panels: N/A
     Equivalent Tests: N/A
     Not Equivalent Tests: PSA forms that are bound to blood proteins which includes total.
     Indications:
     Description: PSA circulates in the blood in two forms: Free or bound to a protein molecule.
     Related Tests:
     Approximate Reference Range (Each site will have slight variations): Men with prostate cancer have a lower percentage of total PSA that is free than men without prostate cancer.
     Comments: The free PSA test may add value for elevated PSA values.
 With benign prostate conditions (such as BPH), there is usually more free PSA, while cancer usually produces more of the protein bound form.
     Test Method Variance:
     Other:

-### PSA, Percent Free (Prostate specific antigen [Ag], ratio of free to total)
+3. PSA\_P\_FREE (Percent Free Prostate specific antigen [Ag], ratio of free to total)

     Common Name: Percent Free PSA
     Long Name: Prostate specific Ag free/Prostate specific Ag Total Test Type: PSA\_%\_FREE
     Panels: N/A
     Equivalent Tests: N/A
     Not Equivalent Tests: Individual PSA isoforms.
 Result is a ratio of two isoforms
     Indications:
     Description: PSA circulates in the blood in two forms: Free or bound to a protein molecule.
     Related Tests:
     Approximate Reference Range (Each site will have slight variations): 5% – 40 %.
     Expressed as a percent of unbound PSA over total PSA
     Comments:
     Test Method Variance:
     Other:

-### PSA, Seminal Fluid (Prostate specific antigen, total in seminal fluid)

-Common Name: Seminal Fluid PSA
-Long Name: Prostate Specific Antigen, Seminal Fluid, Quantitative Test Type: PSA\_SF
-Panels: N/A
-Equivalent Tests: N/A
-Not Equivalent Tests: PSA forms that are bound to blood proteins which includes total.
-Indications:
-Description: PSA in fluids other than blood are biochemically different Related Tests:
-Approximate Reference Range (Each site will have slight variations): Values of PSA in seminal fluid are approximately 106-fold higher than PSA concenration in serum.
-The concentrations found in seminal plasma range from 0.5 to 5.0 mg/mL, whereas the normal serum concentration in men aged 50 to 80 years without prostate disease ranges between 1.0 and 4.0 ng/mL.
-Comments: May be usefull to evaluate fertility and prostate disease.
-Test Method Variance:
-Other:

-### PSA, Seminal Fluid, Free (Prostate specific antigen in seminal fluid, free)
+4. (PSA\_FREESF-DEPRECATED) (Seminal Fluid, Free Prostate specific antigen in seminal fluid, free)

     Common Name: Seminal Fluid Free PSA
     Long Name: Prostate Specific Antigen Free, Seminal Fluid, Quantitative Test Type: PSA\_FREESF
     Panels: N/A
     Equivalent Tests: N/A
     Not Equivalent Tests: serum values and PSA forms that are bound to seminal proteins which includes total.
     Indications:
     Description: PSA in fluids other than blood are biochemically different.
     Related Tests:
     Approximate Reference Range (Each site will have slight variations): Values of PSA in seminal fluid are approximately 106-fold higher than PSA concenration in serum.
     Comments: May be useful to evaluate fertility and prostate disease.
     Test Method Variance:
     Other:

-### PSA, Total, Blood/Serum/Plasma (Prostate specific antigen, total)
+5. (PSA\_SF-DEPRECATED) (Seminal Fluid Prostate specific antigen, total in seminal fluid)

-Common Name: PSA, Total (screening or diagnostic)
+    Common Name: Seminal Fluid PSA
-Long Name: Prostate Specific Antigen, Total PSA
+    Long Name: Prostate Specific Antigen, Seminal Fluid, Quantitative Test Type: PSA\_SF
-Test Type: PSA
     Panels: N/A
     Equivalent Tests: N/A
-Not Equivalent Tests: PAP (Prostatic Acid Phosphatase), Not equivalent to PSA from nonblood specimens.
-Free and protein bound forms are considered distinct tests not to be included with total.
+    Not Equivalent Tests: PSA forms that are bound to blood proteins which includes total.
     Indications:
-Description: Prostate-specific antigen (PSA) is a normal protein produced by the prostate gland and value does not necessarily indicate cancer.
-The PSA test measures the total level of PSA in the blood.
-PSA in other forms such as Free, "nicked"or pro-PSA are normally included in total PSA.
-PSA is a member of the kallikrein-related serine protease super family.
-Related Tests: Free PSA ratio
-Approximate Reference Range (Each site will have slight variations): 0 - 4.0 ng/mL is usual normal range.
-Comments: The U.S. Food and Drug Administration (FDA) has approved the use of the PSA test to help detect prostate cancer in men age 50 and older (40 if family history).
-The FDA has also approved the PSA test to monitor patients with a history of prostate cancer to see if the cancer has recurred.
-Most men with an elevated PSA test result turn out not to have cancer;
-only 25 to 35 percent of men who have a biopsy due to an elevated PSA level actually have prostate cancer.
-The test may indicate when biopsy is indicated.
+    Description: PSA in fluids other than blood are biochemically different Related Tests:
+    Approximate Reference Range (Each site will have slight variations): Values of PSA in seminal fluid are approximately 106-fold higher than PSA concenration in serum.
+The concentrations found in seminal plasma range from 0.5 to 5.0 mg/mL, whereas the normal serum concentration in men aged 50 to 80 years without prostate disease ranges between 1.0 and 4.0 ng/mL.
+    Comments: May be usefull to evaluate fertility and prostate disease.
-Test Method Variance: Different manufacturers have different molecular specificity.
+    Test Method Variance:
-Comparing values over time need to consider different reagent systems if lab changes are made.
-Results between manufacturer/instrumentation may not be linear.
     Other:

-### Sodium (Blood or Serum Sodium)
+### SODIUM (Blood or Serum Sodium)

 Common Name: Serum Sodium; Na+
 Long Name: Sodium, serum/blood